Learn and Explore

 Status of State, Tribal, Local, Plans & Grants Division OfficeCurrently, the State, Tribal, Local, Plans & Grants (STLPG) division of the National Park Service is on mandatory telework, but we are just as available to you as we were before.
 Please reach out to your grant manager, e-mail us your main questions, or call us at 202-354-2020, and we will respond quickly as we normally do.
 We ask that you do not send physical mail as we are unable to retrieve it, and instead send us as much information digitally as you can.
 We have tools that can assist with this, like sending large files via our FTP service, etc. Just ask.

-Other Important InformationThe National Park Service is still headed toward a change in financial systems which has now been pushed back to October 2020, so we will continue to work with you to extend grants that will not completely close out and draw down by the end of August.
-In addition, as of September, the December 2020 timeline transition away from Dun & Bradstreet Data Universal Numbering System® (DUNS) number to a Unique Entity Identifier (UEI) is delayed.
+Other Important InformationThe National Park Service changed in financial systems in October 2020.
+The December 2020 timeline transition away from Dun & Bradstreet Data Universal Numbering System® (DUNS) number to a Unique Entity Identifier (UEI) is delayed.
 No information is currently available on when the UEI transition will occur.

 There has been no change (and there will be no change) to the systems that you use like ASAP, SAM.gov, or Grants.gov.
 They are still active, running, and staffed.

 Information for Subawardees and Contractors Working on Projects Supported by the Historic Preservation FundSubawardees and contractors are organizations or individuals that have received funding from a prime recipient.
 Prime recipients have received an award of financial assistance directly from the National Park Service.
 Guidance on this page is for prime recipients; subawardees (also called subgrantees) and contractors will need to work with their prime recipients on any COVID-19 related changes.